mlaprise/PyOFTK/README.rst

 PyOFTK: Python Optical Fiber ToolKit
 ++++++++++++++++++++++++++++++++++++

-The goal of the Python Optical Fiber ToolKit is to provide a group of optical fiber related Python/Numpy functions and class in one coherent package in such a way that undergraduates students can explore and make simple calculation about optical fiber.
+PyOFTK is a Python/Numpy library for helping the developement of numerical simulation of optical pulses in optical fiber.
 PyOFTK is a work-in-progress project and for now it’s more like a whole bunch of functions and class I made for my own use during my graduate research.
-I

 Here is a simple example how we can use PyOFTK in iPython::